Rate this article

 Since this solution works across your entire Atlas organization, I like to host it in its own dedicated Atlas Project.

-You'll see that Realm offers a bunch of templates to get you started.
+You'll see that App Services offers a bunch of templates to get you started.
 For this use case, just select the first option to Build your own App:

 I've named the application Atlas Cluster Automation:

 At this point in our journey, you have two options: